RakhithJK/spyder-ide-spyder-wiki/GSoC-2015-Application-Template.md

 ### You the programmer

 In your project proposal let us know about your programming experience.
-Don't worry if you don't know SymPy or git.
+Don't worry if you don't know PyQt/PySide/Qt or git.
 Many of our students start fresh.
 We will teach you what you need to know.

-* What platform do you use to code?
-What editor do you prefer and why?

 * What is your experience programming?
 Tell us about something you have created.

 * What is your experience with Python?
 What are your favorite features of Python that are lacking in most other common programming languages?
 What, in your opinion, is the most advanced Python language feature or standard library functionality that you have used?

-* What is your favorite feature of SymPy?
-Demonstrate it here with a cool example.
+* What is your favorite feature of Spyder?

 * Have you ever used git or another version control system?

-You and your project
+### You and your project
-^^^^^^^^^^^^^^^^^^^^

 Answer the following questions in your proposal: